Surf pop perfection at The Moth Club

 Tacocat (aka vocalist Emily Nokes, bassist Bree McKenna, guitarist Eric Randall and drummer Lelah Maupin) loomed large on our radar back in 2016 with the wonderful Lost Time album (see review previously).
 The surf-punk style combined with engaging hooks and witty lyrics had a particular magic on record, but it also cried out to be unleashed in a live environment.

-With the release of their latest album This Mess Is A Place, Tacocat have indulged the opportunity to get their tunes across the Atlantic to their UK fans.
+With the release of their latest album This Mess Is A Place (see our album review), Tacocat have indulged the opportunity to get their tunes across the Atlantic to their UK fans.
 But before that, support act Twen take to the stage to warm up the already busy venue.

 Originally emerging from Boston’s punk scene, singer Jane Fitzsimmons and guitarist Ian Jones combined their talents and moved to Nashville.
 The pair have a good chemistry on stage and tonight’s crowd seems to much more attentive than you might expect of a support act.